Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Proposed framework

 \textbf{Safe Network, Slack, and Convex Combination Complexity}$\quad$ The safe network forward pass consists of a dense matrix-vector product \(F x\), resulting in a computational cost of \(\mathcal{O}(n\,k)\).
 The slack computation, defined as \(s(x) = h(x) - H(x) f(x)\), requires computing \(H(x) f(x)\).
 In the dense case, this operation incurs a cost of \(\mathcal{O}(m_{\mathrm{ineq}}\,n)\), while in the sparse case, it reduces to \(\mathcal{O}(\mathrm{nnz}(H(x)))\), depending on the sparsity of \(H(x)\).
 The calculation of the blending parameter \(\alpha\) involves evaluating \(m_{\mathrm{ineq}}\) scalar inequalities and thus has a cost of \(\mathcal{O}(m_{\mathrm{ineq}})\).
 Finally, the convex combination of the task and safe network outputs requires \(\mathcal{O}(n)\) operations.

-\textbf{Total Inference Complexity}$\quad$ Overall, the proposed framework achieves low inference complexity, summarized in Table~\ref{tab:complexity}, dominated by the task network forward pass, with the other components introducing negligible overhead, especially when exploiting sparsity in the constraint matrices.
+\textbf{Total Inference Complexity}$\quad$ Overall, the proposed framework achieves low inference complexity, summarized in Table~\ref{tab:complexity}.
+The dominant cost arises from the task network forward pass, denoted by \(C_{\mathrm{TN}}\), which refers to the computational complexity of a single forward pass through the task network.
+The remaining components introduce negligible overhead, especially when exploiting sparsity in the constraint matrices.